 “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.”
 2 Timothy 1:7

-For the past years, I’ve had a deep abiding fear of rejection.
+For years I feared rejection.
 Without realizing it, I poured myself into my family and ministry to distract me from dealing with this fear.
 So God challenged me to face it because the more we grow in the Lord, the more He will shine His light on our fears.

 I encourage you to do the same.
 Tackle one fear at a time.
 Take a deep breath.
 You can do it.
 Don’t let the enemy rob you of the life God intended for you to live.
 The truth is, no matter who rejects you, you are accepted by God and so loved by Him.